carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 * Create a live FAQ section

 > ## How Are We Doing?
 (5 minutes)
-> How do you feel the Carpentry community does overall in meeting these recommendations?
+> How do you feel The Carpentries community does overall in meeting these recommendations?
 Are there particular areas of strength
 > or places where there is room for improvement?
 {: .challenge}

 ## Where do Contributions Come From?

 While anyone can contribute to The Carpentries lessons, the vast majority of contributions come from:

 - Trainees who have gone through Instructor Training and are submitting a contribution as part of "checkout" to complete their Instructor certification.
 - Workshop Instructors (and helpers) who have recently participated in a workshop and noticed difficulties with the materials.